An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Background

 The Mumford-Tate conjecture is known to be true for many examples of abelian varieties, including for abelian varieties of CM type (see, for example, \cite{Pohlmann1968, Yu2015}) and for all abelian varieties of dimension $g\leq 3$ \cite[Theorem 6.11]{Banaszak2015}.
 More generally, Commelin proved that if the Mumford-Tate conjecture is true for abelian varieties $A$ and $B$ defined over a finitely generated field then it is also true for the product $A\times B$ \cite{Commelin2019}.

 When the Mumford-Tate conjecture holds, it follows from results of \cite[Section 3]{Banaszak2015} that, up to conjugation in $\USp(2g)$, the Mumford-Tate group and the Hodge group uniquely determine the identity component of the Sato-Tate group.
 Unfortunately we will not be able to gain information about the component group of the Sato-Tate group from these two groups.
+To address this, Banaszak and Kedlaya gave the following refinement of the Mumford-Tate conjecture in \cite{Banaszak2015}.